 Volunteers for and willingly accepts assignments and completes them thoroughly and on time.

 Stays informed about committee matters, prepares themselves well for meetings, and reviews and comments on minutes and reports.

 Gets to know other committee members and builds a collegial working relationship that contributes to consensus.

 Is an active participant in the committee's annual evaluation and planning efforts.

 Term of Office Members of the Committee shall serve staggered two-year terms with half of the members rotating off each year.

 Thank you for your interest in serving on an ACFE Committee.
-The application process for 2014 is now open.
+The application process for 2014 is now closed.